I Have Vulvodynia, How Can Therapy Help Me?

 Often, not as well as it could be.

 Most people with symptoms end up going from doctor to doctor looking for help and answers.
-The process of getting diagnosed and treated can be pretty traumatic and profoundly stressful.
+The process of getting diagnosed and treated can be pretty stressful.

 The optimal treatment of vulvodynia is multimodal (made up of many clinical disciplines and modes of treatment, not just one thing) since the condition is multifactorial.

-Ideally, treatment is a collaboration between psychotherapy, pelvic physical therapy (PT), and OBGYN and involves a combination of helpful factors from each discipline.
+Ideally, treatment is a collaboration between psychotherapy, pelvic physical therapy (PT), and OBGYN and involves a personalized combination of helpful things from each discipline.
+These include medications, exercises, and cognitive-behavioral adjustments.

 Specifically, psychotherapy can help address contributing and perpetuating factors such as fear-based thinking, stress, and embodied [medical] trauma.
-Psychotherapy has a positive, pain-shrinking impact on the central (brain & spinal cord) and peripheral nervous system.
-In therapy you would work on identifying sources of neurochemically damaging stress and pain-perpetuating behaviors and making those them better.
+Psychotherapy has a positive, pain-shrinking impact on the central (brain & spinal cord) and peripheral nervous systems.
+In therapy we identify sources of stress and anxiety that amplify pain as well as pain-perpetuating behaviors.
+Then we use science-backed techniques to decrease pain and make other medical treatments more effective.

 Importantly - using psychotherapy to treat your pain does not mean that it’s “in your head” or that you caused it or that it isn’t “real.”
 It does mean that the mind-body connection is real and we use it as a tool in healing your very very real physical pain.